 Current Internship Opportunities

 Western Pennsylvania Conservancy is seeking two summer interns for the Watershed Conservation Program’s Allegheny Regional Office, based in Ridgway, Elk County, PA.
 The interns will work under the supervision of assigned Watershed Conservation staff.
 These internship opportunities are supported by the Stackpole-Hall Foundation Summer Jobs Program and PHEAA.

-The interns will assist with implementing a variety of watershed restoration projects and aquatic surveys, in close coordination with Watershed Conservation staff.
-Duties will include assisting in the areas of:
+Job Description: The interns will assist with implementing a variety of watershed restoration projects and aquatic surveys, in close coordination with Watershed Conservation staff.
+Duties may include assisting in the areas of:

 - Water quality monitoring & assessment